 United Way and our partners identified goals and aligned outcomes to direct our work.
 We have identified key indicators of success and are working toward their achievement.
-We hold ourselves and our partners accountable to achieving success by using concrete metrics, based on local, state and federal data, to measure our progress:
+We hold our partners and ourselves accountable to achieving success by using concrete metrics, based on local, state and federal data, to measure our progress.